NexPlayer/Android-SDK/properties.md

 The number of milliseconds of media to buffer initially before beginning streaming playback (HLS, RTSP, etc.).

 This is the initial amount of audio and video that NexPlayer buffers when it begins playback.
-To set this property separately, it must be set by calling setPropertyaftercalling open() and before start() is called.
+To set this property separately, it must be set by calling setProperty after calling open() and before start() is called.

 If further buffering is required later in the playback process, the value of the property `RE_BUFFERING_DURATION` will be used instead.